 TransferWise has excellent currency exchange rates.
 They provide an interactive calculator on the site to view exchange rate fluctuations.
 You can also sign up for alerts.
 The brand’s mid-market rates remain very similar to prevailing ones.
 The platform lets you transfer international payments directly to overseas accounts.

 TransferWise gives customers a Borderless Account that comes with no fees for account keeping, adding funds, or receiving money.
 Converting funds and withdrawing money have low fees.
 The company will provide a prepaid Mastercard linked to the Borderless Account for residents of certain countries.
 There is no yearly maintenance fee for the card and it can be used for anything from grocery shopping to ecommerce.
 A customer is also provided with a certain number of free ATM withdrawals each month.

 There is no minimum or maximum transfer amount on a customer’s account.
 Payments can be made via:

 - SWIFT transfers

-Not too many people have a whole lot of bad things to say about the TransferWise platform.
-It can be quite costlier than the competition.
-They’re looking for payouts each time you transfer.
-Depending on the exchange and currency, this can get expensive (still cheaper than most banks).
-The amount of the transfer and where you send it has a great bearing on the cost.
-That’s why they give you a calculator, so it’s always best to check before hitting that send button.
+The TransferWise platform can be significantly costlier than the competition.
+They require payouts for each transfer that’s made.
+Depending on the exchange and currency, the payouts can get expensive.
+The amount of the transfer and where it’s sent has a great bearing on the cost.
+That’s why they provide a calculator, so it’s always best to check before hitting that send button.

 It’s tough to compare TransferWise vs Payoneer because of the fee schedule.
-They sort of make you do all the legwork rather than just having a transparent structure.
-They also will not accept payments from Hong Kong for some reason.
-Customers have complained about the identification process, so be wary of that when you have urgent payments to make.
+The user is responsible for the majority of the legwork, rather than providing a transparent structure.
+Also, for unclear reasons, they will not accept payments from Hong Kong.
+Customers have complained about the identification process, so be wary of that when there’s an urgent payment to make.

-“Companies in the financial sector are significantly more likely than their peers to regard customer journey optimization as very important over the new few years (81% for FSI vs. 69% for other sectors).”
+“Companies in the financial sector are significantly more likely than their peers to regard customer journey optimization as very important over the next few years (81% for FSI vs. 69% for other sectors).”